Babe Ruth: Developing star

 On July 11, 1914, Ruth arrived in Boston with Egan and Shore.
 Ruth later told the story of how that morning he had met Helen Woodford, who would become his first wife.
 She was a 16-year-old waitress at Landers Coffee Shop, and Ruth related that she served him when he had breakfast there.
 Other stories, though, suggested that the meeting occurred on another day, and perhaps under other circumstances.
-Regardless of when he began to woo his first wife, he won his first game as a pitcher for the Red Sox that afternoon, 4–3, over the Cleveland Naps.
+Regardless of when he began to court his first wife, he won his first game as a pitcher for the Red Sox that afternoon, 4–3, over the Cleveland Naps.
 His catcher was Bill Carrigan, who was also the Red Sox manager.
 Shore was given a start by Carrigan the next day; he won that and his second start and thereafter was pitched regularly.
 Ruth lost his second start, and was thereafter little used.
 In his major league debut as a batter, Ruth went 0-for-2 against left-hander Willie Mitchell, striking out in his first at bat before being removed for a pinch hitter in the seventh inning.
 Ruth was not much noticed by the fans, as Bostonians watched the Red Sox's crosstown rivals, the Braves, begin a legendary comeback that would take them from last place on the Fourth of July to the 1914 World Series championship.

 Egan was traded to Cleveland after two weeks on the Boston roster.
 During his time with the Red Sox, he kept an eye on the inexperienced Ruth, much as Dunn had in Baltimore.
 When he was traded, no one took his place as supervisor.
 Ruth's new teammates considered him brash and would have preferred him as a rookie to remain quiet and inconspicuous.
 When Ruth insisted on taking batting practice despite being both a rookie who did not play regularly and a pitcher, he arrived to find his bats sawed in half.
 His teammates nicknamed him "the Big Baboon", a name the swarthy Ruth, who had disliked the nickname "Niggerlips" at St. Mary's, detested.
 Ruth had received a raise on promotion to the major leagues and quickly acquired tastes for fine food, liquor, and women, among other temptations.